What to know about having two car loans

 Difficulty finding credit after securing the loan

 Creditors and lenders assess your creditworthiness when you apply for debt products.
-A higher score means you pose less of a credit risk, and you could get approved for a credit card or loan product with favorable terms.
-But a low score could result in a denial or higher interest rate.
+A higher score means you pose less of a credit risk and could get approved for a credit card or loan product with favorable terms.
+However, a low score could result in a denial or higher interest rate.

 How to improve your chances of getting a second car loan